-Samples for additional laboratory validation experiments (ARM, Rugeley, UK) were stored in either a 50 mm section of acrylic tube (i.d. = 10 mm, o.d. = 12 mm) or a modified 2 ml syringe (BD Plastipak, Oxford, UK; i.d. = 9 mm, o.d. = 10 mm) filling most of the coil region of the sensor.
-To calculate the mass of the dry solids in each sample, samples were weighed, then dried in a convection oven (Binder, Tuttlingen, Germany) and finally re-weighed using an electronic balance (Type 120-4M, Kern & Sohn GmbH, Balingen, Germany).
+Samples for additional laboratory validation experiments (ARM, Rugeley, UK) were stored in a 50 mm section of acrylic pipe (i.d. = 10 mm, o.d. = 12 mm) filling most of the coil region of the sensor.
+To calculate the mass of the dry solids in each sample samples were weighed, dried in a convection oven (Binder, Tuttlingen, Germany) and re-weighed.